Rasalexman/Flair/README.md

         registerMediator<MyMediator>()
     }
 ```
-The second point or using 'Flare' is attach created core to single Activity class and root layout container (but u can no specifie any root container and flair take it for you automatically as `activity.window.decorView.findViewById(android.R.id.content)`).
+The second point or using 'Flare' is attach created core to single Activity class and root layout container (but u can no specify any root container and flair take it for you automatically as `activity.window.decorView.findViewById(android.R.id.content)`).
 Important thing: only one activity (that should be an instance of FlairActivity) can be stored in one core of FlairFramework
 ```kotlin
 class MainActivity : FlairActivity() {
     override fun onCreate(savedInstanceState: Bundle?) {